man3ng/cse15l-lab-reports/lab1.md

   trilosophe@Trilosophes-MPB-16 Library %
   ```
-  I am in my home directory `Users/trilosophe`.
-When using `cd` with a directory as an argument, I will redirect to that directory which is `Users/trilosophe/Library` which is shown with `trilosophe@Trilosophes-MPB-16 Library %` prompt on the terminal
+  I am in my home directory `/Users/trilosophe`.
+When using `cd` with a directory as an argument, I will be redirected to that directory which is `/Users/trilosophe/Library` which is shown with `trilosophe@Trilosophes-MPB-16 Library %` prompt on the terminal.
+No error is thrown here because the action of changing directory is completed.

 - Using ls
   ```